uviclibraries/taguette/cloud-analysis.md

 1. Create a free account at the [**Word Art**](https://wordart.com/){:target="_blank"} website.

+   **Note:** If you have just completed “Activity 4 – Excel Activities” in this workshop, you can skip Steps 2 and 3 and proceed directly to Step 4.

 2. Log in to Taguette where you see your documents and select the **highlights tab**.

 3. Next click on the **See all highlights** button to view summaries of all of the passages that you coded.